Skip to content

 • Trend indicator.
 Improving, steady, or degrading — a short-term trend based on the last N operations versus the session average.

 A single agent can do multiple distinct jobs, and those jobs can have very different reliability profiles.
-Hawken, for example, runs both “full mode” generations (which go through the multi-stage workflow with lore validation) and “quick mode” generations (which bypass the workflow).
-Full mode might be at 95% success while quick mode is at 70% — but if you only look at Hawken’s overall success rate, you see 82% and don’t know which one is the problem.
+Hawken, for example, can run scene, chapter, and manuscript analysis.
+Manuscript analysis might be at 95% success while a scene-level pass is at 70% — but if you only look at Hawken’s overall success rate, you see 82% and don’t know which one is the problem.

 Every agent row shows a short-term trend computed from recent operations versus the longer-term average.
 The indicator is qualitative — improving, steady, degrading — and it’s derived from a simple comparison: the success rate of the last N operations versus the success rate of the last N*5 operations.
 If recent is noticeably worse than longer-term, the trend is degrading.

-The trend matters because it’s the early warning system for model regressions and configuration drift.
-If you switched Etherforce to a different model yesterday and today GameMaster’s trend is showing degrading, the two are probably related and you should check.
-If Lagan’s trend flips to degrading after you changed an API key, same thing.
+The trend matters because it’s the early warning system for handler regressions and configuration drift.
+If a GameMaster handler changed yesterday and today GameMaster’s trend is degrading, the two are probably related and you should check.
 The trend won’t tell you why — just that something changed and it’s worth investigating.

 When an operation fails, the error message is captured.
 Click any agent’s “recent failures” view to see the list of errors with their timestamps, operation types, short summaries, and full error messages.
 This is where you diagnose why things are breaking, not just that they’re breaking.